OmkarTerbhai/BackendNodeJS/README.md

 # BackendNodeJS

-A repository containing source codes for a backend development course using NodeJS.
+A repository containing source codes for practicing Javascript.